choden12/WEB_101_02240355/Practical_6/README.md

 - Zustand makes state management intuitive and minimal compared to more complex solutions like Redux or heavy use of React Context.
 This Todo app is a great starting point to understand centralized state, actions, and persistence in React applications.

 ## Acknowledgments
+- I would like to express my gratitude to my instructor for guiding me through this practical.
+I also extend my appreciation to the creators and maintainers of Zustand for providing a lightweight and intuitive state management library.
+The official documentation and open-source community resources were incredibly helpful in understanding how to implement persistent global state in React applications.